 So let us look at some of those different hominids that peopled the Earth, starting from the remote past and moving to the present.

-One of the earliest species of apeman, dated as being 4.2m years old.
+One of the earliest species of the apeman, dated as being 4.2m years old.
 They clearly walked upright, and to judge from the seeds found with its bones, the apeman was still spending much of its time in woodland and had not yet completely acclimatised to life on the open savannah.

 Afarensis remains have been dated as being between 3m and 4m years old was little bigger than anamensis.
 They are mainly vegetarian.
 Interestingly, its skeletons vary from 1 to 1.5m in height, that suggests that species may have been dimorphic, like gorillas, which have large-bodied males who compete for access to groups of smaller females.

 Another ape-like predecessor of modern humans, Africanus, provided the first solid evidence that mankind’s roots were African and not Asian as many scientists then thought.
 Africanus thrived between 3.5m and 2.5m years ago.
 It was also vegetarian in diet.

 Homo habilis means “handyman” were the first hominid species to make stone tools.
 Their anatomy is poorly understood due to a lack of specimens, even though the skulls have been found to have a brain capacity of about half that of modern man but twice that of australopithecine apemen.

 The specimen of Homo erectus dated as being about 1.5m years ago, the fossil of Nariokotome boy was found.
 It appeared to have been 9 to 11 years old when he died.
 He was already 1.6m tall and might have been 1.9m if he had reached adulthood.
 Homo erectus were known to be highly active, a hunter on the savannah who needed to lose heat with maximum efficiency.

 Remains of this thick-boned species were first found near Heidelberg.
 Heidelbergensis remains have been dated as being 400,000 to 500,000 years old was a hunter and a skillful weapon-maker to judge from the fine stone axes left near the sites where it killed and butchered animals such as rhinos.